viniciustbitencourt/crud-apizabbix/README.md

 <b>Zabbix Configuration</b>
 <i>[zabbix01]</i>
-hostname = hostname of the first server in zabbix user = username of the server passwd = password of the server
+hostname = hostname of the first server zabbix user = username of the server passwd = password of the server

 <i>[zabbix02]</i>
-hostname = hostname of the second server in zabbix user = username of the server passwd = password of the server
+hostname = hostname of the second server zabbix user = username of the server passwd = password of the server